AlexandreSoftware/Chess/readme.md

 I dont want to keep working on this,

-and i wnat to focus on other things and projects, so this is deprecated
+and i want to focus on other things and projects, so this is deprecated

 Things i would do if making a console chess game wasn't intensely pointless
 TODO: